Ottawa: European exploration and early development

-The selection of Ottawa as capital
+Selection as capital

-Selection of Ottawa as the capital of Canada predates the Confederation of Canada.
-The selection was contentious and not straightforward, with the parliament of the United Province of Canada holding more than 200 votes over several decades to attempt to settle on a legislative solution to the location of the capital.
+The selection of Ottawa as a capital city predates Confederation.
+The choice was contentious and not straightforward, with the parliament of the United Province of Canada holding more than 200 votes over several decades to attempt to settle on a legislative solution to the location of its capital.

-The governor general of the province had designated Kingston as the capital in 1841.
-However, the major population centres of Toronto and Montreal, as well as the former capital of Lower Canada, Quebec City, all had legislators dissatisfied with Kingston.
-Anglophone merchants in Quebec were the main group supportive of the Kingston arrangement.
+The governor-general of the province designated Kingston as the capital in 1841.
+However, the major population centres of Toronto and Montreal, as well as the former capital of Lower Canada, Quebec City, all had legislators dissatisfied with Kingston as the capital.
+Anglophone merchants in Quebec were the leading group supportive of the Kingston arrangement.
 In 1842, a vote rejected Kingston as the capital, and study of potential candidates included the then-named Bytown, but that option proved less popular than Toronto or Montreal.
-In 1843, a report of the Executive Council recommended Montreal as the capital as a more fortifiable location and commercial centre; however, the governor general refused to execute a move without a parliamentary vote.
+In 1843, a report of the Executive Council recommended Montreal as the capital as a more fortifiable location and commercial centre; however, the governor-general refused to execute a move without a parliamentary vote.
 In 1844, the Queen's acceptance of a parliamentary vote moved the capital to Montreal.

-In 1849, after violence in Montreal, a series of votes was held, with Kingston and Bytown both again considered as capitals.
-However, the successful proposal was for two cities to share capital status, and the legislature to alternate sitting in each: Quebec City and Toronto, in a policy known as perambulation.
-Logistical difficulties made this an unpopular arrangement, and although an 1856 vote passed for the lower house of parliament to relocate permanently to Quebec City, the upper house refused to approve funding.
+In 1849, after an Orange mob burned the Parliament building in Montreal, several votes were held on a permanent location.
+Kingston and Bytown were again considered potential capitals.
+However, the winning proposal was for two cities to share capital status and the legislature to alternate sitting in each: Quebec City and Toronto, in a policy known as perambulation.
+Logistical difficulties made this an unpopular arrangement, and an 1856 vote passed for the lower house of parliament to relocate permanently to Quebec City.
+However the upper house refused to approve funding.